(Last Updated on December 11, 2021)

 Overall, this schedule allows us to JUST BREATHE!

-And usually, with all the teachable moments and real life lessons they get during our breaks, our weeks “off” are just as effective as our “school weeks” anyway!
+And usually, with all the teachable moments, quality time, and real life lessons they get during our breaks, our weeks “off” are just as effective as our “school weeks” anyway!
+After all, kids are always learning!

 I expect I’ll have to adjust our schedule as they get older – heavier workloads and online or outsourced classes may begin to dictate our schedule more than they do now.
 But as long as it works I’m keeping these glorious break weeks!